OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 5.1 Notes after reboot

-Sometimes after reboot, OS will update to a new kernel version, remember to rebuild the fw/DDP version.
+After a reboot, the operating system may update to a new kernel version.
+In such cases, remember to rebuild the firmware/DDP version.

 ### 5.2 Notes for non-root run